Camira - Gailes

 Camira - Gailes has seen below average employment performance when compared to national benchmarks

-Camira-Gailes has a balanced workforce with representation from both white and blue-collar jobs.
-The manufacturing and industrial sectors are prominent, with an unemployment rate of 4.6% as of June 2025.
+Camira - Gailes has a balanced workforce with representation from both white and blue collar jobs.
+The manufacturing and industrial sectors are prominent.

-In the past year, there was an estimated employment growth of 1.2%.
-As of June 2025, 5,044 residents are employed, with an unemployment rate of 4.6%, which is 0.5% higher than Greater Brisbane's rate of 4.1%.
-The workforce participation rate is similar to Greater Brisbane's 64.5%.
-Key employment sectors include health care and social assistance, manufacturing, and construction.
+As of June 2025, the unemployment rate is 4.6%, with an estimated employment growth of 1.2% over the past year.
+There are 5,044 residents in work, with an unemployment rate of 4.6%, which is 0.5% higher than Greater Brisbane's rate of 4.1%.
+Workforce participation is similar to Greater Brisbane's 64.5%.
+Employment is concentrated in health care & social assistance, manufacturing, and construction.

-Manufacturing particularly stands out with employment levels at 1.9 times the regional average.
-However, professional and technical services have limited presence, with only 4.3% of residents employed in this sector compared to the regional average of 8.9%.
-The area appears to offer limited local employment opportunities as indicated by the difference between the Census working population and resident population.
-Between June 2024 and June 2025, employment increased by 1.2%, while the labour force grew by 0.2%, leading to a decrease in unemployment rate of 0.9 percentage points.
-In comparison, Greater Brisbane saw employment rise by 4.4% during the same period.
-Statewide, Queensland's employment contracted by 0.23% between Sep-24 and Sep-25, losing 8,070 jobs, with an unemployment rate of 4.2%.
-Nationally, unemployment stood at 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Camira-Gailes' employment mix suggests local growth of approximately 5.9% over five years and 12.6% over ten years, although these figures are based on a simple weighting extrapolation for illustrative purposes and do not account for localised population projections.
+Manufacturing has a notably high concentration with employment levels at 1.9 times the regional average.
+Professional & technical services have limited presence with only 4.3% of employment compared to the regional average of 8.9%.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Over the 12 months to June 2025, employment increased by 1.2%, while the labour force grew by 0.2%, leading to a fall in unemployment rate of 0.9 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4% and the labour force grow by 4.0%, with unemployment falling by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion in national employment over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Camira - Gailes' employment mix suggests local growth of approximately 5.9% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment